US Mint to Produce 2021 Morgan and Peace Centennial Silver Dollars

 1921 Silver Dollar Coin Anniversary Act

 The design requirements specify that the commemorative silver dollar coins will have an obverse design and a reverse design that are renditions of the designs historically used on the obverse and reverse of the original coins.
-Mintage amounts or limits are excluded from the bill that was signed into law.
+Mintage amounts or limits are excluded from the bill signed into law.

 No official release dates for the coins have been specified yet.